nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 ## Ordering Matters
 Using `AtomicPtr<u32>` still requires care when working across multiple CPU's.
 If we replaced `Ordering::Release` with `Ordering::Relaxed` we'd be back to a version that worked correctly on x86 but failed on ARM.

-## The Real World

-This was a demonstration of code that works on x86 but fails on ARM due to reasons that might not be familiar to some programmers.

-In the real work it takes more than a loop of 10,000 iterations to ensure correctness of code using atomics.

-It's far better to design multi-threading code that avoids shared mutable state.

 ## Conclusion
+Hopefully we've learnt about a new aspect of systems programming that will become increasingly important as ARM chips become more common.
+Ensuring correctness of atomic code has never been easy but it gets harder when working across different architectures with varying memory models.

+## Sources

+All the source code for this article can be found [on github](https://github.com/nickwilcox/blog_memory_model)